webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Foci/Is-Wanted-by-the-Law.md

 ---
 aliases:
-- Is Wanted by the Law
+- "Is Wanted by the Law"
 tags:
+- Compendium/CSRD/en/Foci
-- Foci
+- Focus/Category/
 ---